-These requests for information may be made by delivering said request to the registered offices or by sending it to the Company by post or other means of electronic or automated long-distance communications sent to the address specified in the related meeting notice.
-Requests shall be acknowledged when the electronic document under which said information is requested includes a recognized electronic signature employed by the petitioner, or other type of electronic signature which, by previously adopted resolution to such effect, the Board of Directors considers as satisfying adequate guarantees of authenticity and identification of the shareholder exercising his/her right to information.
-The shareholder shall be responsible for proving that the request was sent to the company in due time and form.
+All these requests for information may be delivered to the registered office or sent to the Company by post or other means of electronic or remote telematic communication to the address specified in the corresponding announcement of the call.
+Requests for information will be acceptable when sent in electronic documents bearing the recognised electronic signature used by the applicant, or another type of electronic signature which, by means of an agreement adopted for that purpose, the Board of Directors considers gives suitable guarantees of authenticity and identification of the shareholder exercising such right to information.
+The shareholder is responsible for obtaining proof that the request has been sent to the company in a timely fashion.

-The directors shall be required to provide the information requested in accordance with the preceding paragraph in the manner and periods provided by law, unless such information is not necessary for the protection of the shareholder's rights, or unless there are objective reasons to believe that such information may be used for purposes outside the company or if the release of such information could negatively affect the Company or any of its affiliates.
-An information request may not be denied if such request is supported by at least one fourth of total capital.
+The directors must provide the information requested according to the preceding paragraph in the manner and within the deadlines provided by Law, unless that information is necessary to protect shareholders' rights, or there are objective reasons to consider that it could be used for purposes external to the company or its disclosure may be damaging to the Company or related companies.
+The requested information cannot be denied when the request is supported by shareholders representing at least a quarter of the capital.

-Replies to the shareholders will be issued by the Board of Directors in a resolution or, as the case may be, by any of the Directors, by the Board Secretary, or by any person expressly authorized for such purpose.
+Responses to shareholders will be issued by agreement of the Board of Directors or, where appropriate, by any of the directors, by the Secretary of the Board, or by any person expressly authorised to do so.

-If requested information is already clearly, explicitly and directly available to all shareholders on the Company's website in a Q&A format before the relevant question was posed, the directors response may be limited to referring the requesting party to the information which has already been provided in said format.
+If the information requested is available in a clear, express and direct manner to all shareholders on the Company's website in a question-answer format before a specific question is submitted, the directors may limit their response to referring the applicant to that information.